-Map 12: City-owned land reserved for human settlements development b) Transfers or devolutions
+Map 13: City-owned land reserved for human settlement development as at December 2024 b) Transfers

 Land owned by another sphere of government or by a state enterprise, and which is surplus to the needs of that government sphere or enterprise (i.e. not core to its mandate), is often suitable for development.
 In such cases, the owner is approached with the aim of securing a transfer between the relevant organs of state.
 At times, this involves some compensation but typically, the asset transfer is viewed as a gift.
-Most devolutions are found in the Cape Flats and Metro Southeast regions as shown in map 13 and table 22 below.
-These devolutions are done in terms of the provisions of section 15 of the Housing Act, which prescribes that immovable properties that were owned by the dissolved National Housing Board and transferred to the Provincial Housing Board, but have not yet been sold, must be transferred to the municipalities.